Therapy on the Playground

 • And what more perfect place to talk about pragmatics?!
 Students could list or categorize the types of conflicts that arise on the playground, talk about different solutions and resources available, and even role-play onsite!

-• Use a picture of a playground, or better yet, a photo or drawing of your school’s playground, to structure your planning session.
+• Bring a picture of the playground to the therapy table, or better yet, a photo or drawing of your school’s playground, to structure your planning session and spend one session planning your outing.

-• Involve the students in planning the outing - they'll be more engaged in the lesson, more likely to understand the expectations when you head out (it's not recess, is it?), and therapy targets are addressed twice - once in planning and once in doing!
+• Involve the students in planning the outing.
+They'll be more engaged in the lesson and more likely to understand the expectations when you head out (it's not recess, is it?).
+That way, therapy targets will be addressed twice—once in planning and once in doing!

 • Look for a quiet time on the playground or a quiet corner of the school grounds.